Bedrock-OSS/bedrock-wiki/docs/json-ui/string-to-number.md

     - shanewolf38
     - SmokeyStack
     - ThomasOrs
+description: In this tutorial, you will learn how to convert a numerical string into a number and a number into a text string.
 ---

 In this tutorial, you will learn how to convert a numerical string into a number and a number into a text string.